When is the business tax deadline 2025?

 How to prepare your taxes

-Work with a certified accountant to make sure you file your business taxes by the deadline.
+Work with a certified accountant (CPA) to make sure you file your business tax returns by the deadline.
 A tax preparer ensures your taxes are complete and accurate.
-They may also know potential tax deductions specific to your business to help you reduce what you owe.
+They may also know potential tax deductions specific to your business and changes to laws during the tax year to help you reduce what you owe.

 Your accountant or tax preparer can also help store and track your business receipts.
 In the event of an audit, you’ll need to prove that your deductions are legitimate.
 Good bookkeeping helps ensure your small business doesn’t lose out on a potential write-off that could work in your favor.